smindel/silverstripe-gis/docs/en/Why-bother.md

 ## MySQL vs Postgres

-MySQL has only limited GIS features and does not support Geographies.
+MySQL has only limited GIS features and does not support geographies or raster data.

 ## Precision and accuracy